Skip to content

 The names given to artisan commands SHOULD all be kebab-cased.

-php artisan deleteOldRecords
+-php artisan deleteOldRecords

-php artisan delete_old_records
+-php artisan delete_old_records

-Use verbosity levels
+Output: use verbosity levels

 Use different verbosity levels.